 There were 20 residential institutions in 1972.
 More short-term facilities were opened and by the early 1980s there were 26 institutions.
 Most residents were male and a disproportionately high number were Māori.

 Few Māori children came to the attention of welfare officers until the 1940s, when there was more oversight of Māori families.
 Most Māori children needing out-of-home care were fostered with Māori families.
 Though foster care remained important, the Māori population of residential institutions grew rapidly from the 1960s.

 Closure of institutions

 Awareness that institutions were inappropriate homes for most children and young people grew.
-This, and the inability of staff and management to adequately tackle the needs of the institutions’ large Māori populations, led to the closure of most government institutions from the mid-1980s.
+This, and the inability of staff and management to adequately meet the needs of the many Māori for whom they were responsible led to the closure of most government institutions from the mid-1980s.
 Keeping children in their own homes or with extended family, aided by social welfare support, became of even greater importance.